15. Fine-tuning before the actual launch

 Why this step is so important

 A company-wide go-live without this fine-tuning would be risky.
-Small inaccuracies or misunderstandings that are still manageable in a pilot group would otherwise multiply throughout the company.
+Small inaccuracies or misunderstandings that are still manageable in a pilot group would otherwise multiply throughout the entire company.

-What you get out of it
+What you gain from it